ShebaDarko/MACHINE-LEARNING-FOR-INTRUSION-DETECTION-/README.md

 # 🛡️ Machine Learning for Intrusion Detection in Cybersecurity 🌐
 Welcome to the repository showcasing my thesis work on leveraging Machine Learning (ML) for Intrusion Detection in Cybersecurity!
-Machine learning framework aims as enhancing detections  and mitigating intrusions in real-time in network data results in confusion matrix classifying attack types in data.
+This project focuses on leveraging machine learning algorithms, particularly optimizing neural networks, to reduce false positives and effectively identify advanced threats in real-time.
+Training results are displayed confusion matrix classifying attack types in data.

 <table>
   <tr>